Excellent work ethic and good vibes.

 In 2004 I completed a one year full time drumming course called "The Groove Class" with a P.I.T. graduate and in 2013 I did Berkeley University's "Steve Vai Techniques" online guitar course.

-I have been running my own studio since 2012 doing soundtrack work, remote session work, recording bands and working on my own compositions.
+I have been running my own studio since 2012 doing soundtrack work, remote session work, recording bands and writing compositions for platforms such as Audiojungle.

 - check_circleVerified (Client)

 Josh was great to work with!
 Excellent material - solid vision - knew exactly what he wanted and communicated it with ease.
 Looking forward to working with again in the future!